5 Tax Breaks for Teachers on World Teachers’ Day (1440 × 600 px)

 3. Deduction for Volunteering?

 Most teachers I’ve met have extremely giving hearts, and it’s not uncommon to see them spend extra time helping out their students and around the school.
 If you’re a teacher, I bet you’re wondering, can I get some tax benefits for this volunteer work?
-It depends; the IRS has specific guidelines.
-Is the charitable organization you’re volunteering for qualified and recognized by the IRS as a 501(c)(3) exempt organization?
-If so, you may be able to deduct some of your expenses as part of your charitable contribution deduction if you can itemize your deductions:
+The answer depends on whether it meets the specific guidelines set by the IRS.

 4. Home Office Deduction